 As C. diff infection becomes more severe, diarrhea increases.
 It may occur as much as 10 to 15 times a day.
 You may notice traces of blood in your poop (stool).
 You may also develop other symptoms, such as:

-C. diff symptoms may resemble food poisoning or stomach flu at first, but it doesn’t go away as easily.
-You may also mistake C. diff diarrhea for a normal side effect of antibiotics if you’re taking them.
+C. diff symptoms may resemble food poisoning or stomach flu at first, but they don't go away as easily.
+If you're taking antibiotics, it's possible to mistake C. diff diarrhea for a normal side effect of the antibiotics.

 It’s also important to note that C. diff infection can occur without diarrhea.
 Some people with C. diff may have other health conditions or medications affecting their bowels, which may prevent diarrhea.